azsdaja/Osnowa/Docs/LookingAround.md

 <img src="LookingAround/Screenshot_6.png"/>

 * WorldActorFiller class was used to populate the world with the player and other actors.
-More about entity generation in this section: //.
+More about entity generation will be added to the docs soon.
-* TilemapGenerator used `TileMatricesByLayer` object in OsnowaContext filled by the map generators to create and present actual Unity tiles.
+* TilemapGenerator used `TileMatricesByLayer` object in `OsnowaContext` filled by the map generators to create and present actual Unity tiles.
 * Then the **MenuMapGenerator** deactivated itself revealing the created map and activated some UI objects.
-// _

 ### 5. Here's an explanation of some game elements you can see:

 <img src="LookingAround/Screenshot_7.png"/>